Lionsberg/lionsberg-wiki/Lionsberg Trust Manifesto.md

 1. Progressively discerning, articulating, and embodying the Spirit, Will, and Intention of God
 2. Broadcasting [[The Message]] to create a field of gravitational attraction
 3. Inviting individuals and groups to federate via Lionsberg (Every individual receiving up to 20 invitations during [[The 7 Year Window of Crisis and Opportunity]])
 4. Connecting, equipping, and empowering [[The Community]] of those who respond via a continuously improving set of infrastructure, resources, services, and support
 5. Creating measurable Impact / Value in service of [[The Goal]]
 6. Broadcasting [[Stories of Transformation]] to fuel the [[Resourcing and Engagement Flywheel]] and grow [[The Movement]]

-Every individual and group that connects with Lionsberg will gain equal access to the [[Lionsberg Commons]], which will host an ecosystem of continuously improving resources, tools, services, and technologies to help participants rise towards the fullness of their potential and flourish.
+Every individual and group that connects with Lionsberg will gain equal access to [[The Lionsberg Experience]] and the [[Lionsberg Commons]], which will host an ecosystem of continuously improving resources, tools, services, and technologies to help participants rise towards the fullness of their potential and flourish.

 Individuals and Groups will work together to steward and continuously improve The Movement and The Commons that is helping All rise towards their potential and flourish.

 ## Where We Are

-We will do our best to keep updated with [[Where We Are]] on the [[Lionsberg History and Inception]] page, and through [[The Lionsberg Experience]].
+We will do our best to keep updated with [[Where We Are]] on the [[Lionsberg History and Inception]] page.

+Now that [[Inception]] has occurred and a living co-creative organism in emerging, progress assembling [[The Body]] / [[The Movement]] will be able to be monitored on the [[Lionsberg Co-Creators]] page via the [[Lionsberg Cycles of Growth]] and [[Lionsberg Cycle Time]].

-## Investments Through 2023
+## Investments Through Spring 2024

-The development work through 2023 was financed by [[Jordan Nicholas Sukut]] through the Lionsberg 501(c)(3) public charity, resulting in a pure, transparent, and publicly accountable structure with no obligations but to [[One]] and [[All]].
+The development work through [[The 7 Year Window of Preparatory Work and Learning]] was financed entirely by [[Jordan Nicholas Sukut]] through the Lionsberg 501(c)(3) public charity, resulting in a pure, transparent, and publicly accountable structure with no obligations but to [[One]] and [[All]].

 Dozens of people have invested time, ideas, and expertise to help advance the platform and community.